 Local Law 196 mandates that the Construction Safety Enforcement Unit (CSE) and the Construction Safety Compliance Unit (CSC) conduct inspections and enforce safety compliance at construction and demolition sites throughout the city.

-The CSC is tasked with proactive measures including inspections of active sites and construction plans.
-This unit will ensure that sites are meeting compliance requirements, waivers are granted, and all related compliance needs are met.
+The CSC is tasked with proactive measures, including inspections of active sites and construction plans.
+This unit will ensure that sites meet compliance requirements, waivers are granted, and all related compliance needs are met.